zueducator

 · Internal criticism in history is also called higher criticism.

-· Internal criticism is concerned with the validity, credibility, or worth of the content of the document.
+· Internal criticism concerns the validity, credibility, or worth of the document's content.

 · Internal criticism begins once the sources are verified for their authenticity and genuineness.

-· In internal criticism, researchers need to determine if the content is accurate.
+· In internal criticism, researchers must determine whether the content is accurate.

 External criticism